lightning/bolts/02-peer-protocol.md

 The sender SHOULD set `dust-limit-satoshis` to sufficient value to allow commitment transactions to propagate through the bitcoin network.
-It MUST set `max-num-htlcs` to less than or equal to 600
+It MUST set `max-accepted-htlcs` to less than or equal to 600
 <sup>[BOLT #5](05-onchain.md#penalty-transaction-weight-calculation)</sup>.
 It SHOULD set `htlc-minimum-msat` to the minimum amount HTLC it is willing to accept from this peer.